-Total Amount of Breakdown (Million yen) Number of Executive Classification Remuneration etc. (Million yen) Basic Remuneration Performance-linked remuneration Stock options Eligible Executives Directors (Excluding Outside Directors) 251 201 - 49 7 Auditors (Excluding Outside Corporate Auditors) 6 6 - - 1 Outside Executive Officers 24 24 - - 5
+Total Amount of reakdown (Million yer down (Million yen) Executive Classification Remuneration etc. (Million yen) Basic Remuneration Performance-linked remuneration Stock options Eligible Executives Directors (Excluding Outside Directors) 251 201 - 49 7 Auditors (Excluding Outside Corporate Auditors) 6 6 - - 1 Outside Executive Officers 24 24 - - 5

-The remuneration in this table includes the remuneration of two directors who were no longer directors following the end of the shareholders meeting held on June 23, 2020.
+^{1.} The remuneration in this table includes the remuneration of two directors who were no longer directors following the end of the shareholders meeting held on June 23, 2020.
 2. There are no officers who are also employees